 Findings of Fact: The California City Municipal Airport, located north of the project property, spans over 200-acres within the City.
 The Kern County Airport Land Use Compatibility Plan maps five zones; related to noise and safety levels, for each airport under their jurisdiction.
-According to this Plan, the project site is located within California City's Airport Compatibility Zone B-1.
-Compatibility Zone B-1 is identified as the approach and departure zone that is adjacent to the runway.
-Limited risks and frequent noise intrusions vary within Compatibility Zone B-1.
-The Airport Land Use Commission shall restrict the height of buildings, structures, appurtenances, plants and trees to not more than 35 feet above ground level (unless approved by the Federal Aviation Administration) to prevent a hazard to the safe landing or take-off of aircrafts.
+According to this Plan, the project site is not located within California City's Airport Influence Area.
+The Kern County Airport Land Use Commission shall restrict the height of buildings, structures, appurtenances, plants and trees to not more than 35-feet above ground level (unless approved by the Federal Aviation Administration) to prevent a hazard to the safe landing or take-off of aircrafts.
 In addition, the Project is located outside of the 65 CNEL noise contour zone.
-According to the 2011 Kern County Airport Land Use Compatibility Plan two-story office buildings are allowed within Compatibility Zone B-1 and C, therefore the project will comply.
+According to the 2011 Kern County Airport Land Use Compatibility Plan the project is located outside of the Airport Influence Area (AIA) of the California Municipal Airport, therefore the project does not present an inconsistency with the prescribed land uses already determined to be compatible with the Airport's CLUP.